annasbestest/annasbestest.github.io/_posts/2024/2024-07-01-opening-victoria-open-data.md

 </figure>

 ### The fun
-The best way to demonstrate the capabilities of Google Gemini is to DIY and use the video linked above as a guide.
-I have shared the dataset profile file below however here are some inspiring examples.
+The best way to demonstrate the capabilities of Google Gemini is to DIY on the <a href="https://aistudio.google.com"></a>, using the video linked above as a general guide and importing the <a href="[https://aistudio.google.com](https://github.com/sc0h0/openingvicgovdata/blob/main/master_data_profile.txt)">master_data_profile.txt</a>.
+However, here are some inspiring examples.

 #### Example: As an "eSafety advisor"...